 - We are working to provide alternative or modified opportunities.

 Substitute teaching positions will be filled by members of the POP leadership team when at all possible.
+Outside substitutes will be trained in campus protocols.

 Support of Student Social and Emotional Learning